 Moreover, Film Center Serbia and Belgrade’s Kombank Hall / Kombank dvorana established a partnership, and every week Kombank Hall will screen a Serbian feature film, a Serbian minority coproduction and a long Serbian documentary film.

 GRANTS AND LEGISLATION

-According to the TV station’s reports, the Serbian National Broadcasting Company RTS maintained its dominance in 2019 both in production and popularity for the sixth year in a row.
-According to a research commissioned by RTS itself, RTS’s programmes were watched by 3 m spectators every day, and great reasults in 2019 were achieved by sports, entertaintainment, film, educational and music programmes on this channel.
-The list of the 10 most watched domestic TV series includes solely series aired on RTS.
+The Serbian National Broadcasting Company RTS maintained its dominance in 2020, being the most popular channel for the seventh year in a row (and nine out of 10 years), according to the TV station’s reports.
+A survey commissioned by the RTS itself showed that RTS’s programmes were watched by approximately 3 m spectators on a daily basis, and great reasults in 2020 were achieved by sports, entertaintainment, film, educational and music programmes on this channel.
+The list of the 10 most watched domestic TV series includes nine series which were aired on RTS.

 FILM CENTER SERBIA

 Koče Popovića 9/III